Special Education Accommodations

 If you think that your child needs modifications, you should take your time and research it properly.
-Modifying curriculum may put your child on an alternate diploma track.
+Modifying curriculum may put your child on an alternate diploma or life skills track.
 You should ask all of these questions during IEP meetings.
 Or, have a separate meeting with just an administrator (likely someone who handles curriculum or pupil services) to explain what your state requires for diplomas and what alternates are available.

 Obviously the decision whether or not to pursue a high school diploma is a serious one.
 You should also read your state’s Dept of Ed website regarding this.

 Alternately, you could possibly choose a modified curriculum and your school district just “passes him through” and gives your child a diploma.
 Then, they could find themselves in college or vocational training and be unprepared.
 I have a podcast episode about this concept, and I interviewed an expert in post-secondary opportunities for our kids.

 IEP Accommodations are adjustments to the environment, instruction or materials that allow a student with a disability to access the content or complete assigned tasks.
 Accommodations do not alter what is being taught.
 Examples include instructional materials in an alternative format such as large print or Braille, fewer items on each page or extra time to complete tasks.

 Hopefully, after reading this paragraph and the one above it, it makes more sense.
 You can also use that link to find literally thousands of accommodation ideas for IEPs.
 I have it broken down into areas of need, such as anxiety, executive functioning, ADHD, working memory and so on.